As our country’s weather patterns become increasingly erratic and our population increases, there’s growing pressure on our water supplies.

-This Water Saving Week, find out some ways you can save water in your bathroom, kitchen and garden.
+This Water Saving Week, find out 6 ways you can save water in your bathroom, kitchen and garden.

 Don’t leave the tap running when you’re washing your face or brushing your teeth.
 This wastes 6 litres per minute!